 Effective writing requires effective reading.
 Students will keep up with assigned reading, and come to class prepared to discuss the issues raised in each article or chapter.
-In general, we will devote half of each class to discussing readings and half to discussing our own writing and ideas.
+In general, we will devote class session each week to discussing assigned readings and one class per week discussing our own writing and ideas.

 Students are required to choose a partner.
 Your partner will serve as your content editor throughout the semester-in other words, he or she will read your first draft and respond with feedback about whether you are expressing yourself clearly, whether you are defending your ideas adequately, and whether you are being appropriately concise.
-In general, your text will be due to your partner on class day and your partner's feedback is due back to you via e-mail or hard copy by the following Friday.
 Your partner may or may not be able to help you with style-use the writing center if you know you require copyediting help.